 The kitchen is new, created from what was a mudroom, but they designed it to look original to the house with hefty ceiling beams and wide plank floorboards.

-Here’s a photo of Jennifer Aniston standing in the kitchen in the film:
+Here’s Jennifer Aniston standing in the kitchen in the film:

 The film’s producers wanted the Grogans’ Pennsylvania home to reflect the family’s maturity and growth: “It needed to have a warm, solid, and inviting feel.”

 One more behind-the-scenes shot, of the cast and crew in front of the house

 (you can see Owen Wilson and Jennifer Aniston in the second row):